kshchepanovskyi/protostuff-rpc-example/README.md

 # Protostuff RPC Service Example

-In many cases we want to define messages and services in the one place using one language.
+In many cases we want to define messages and services in one place using one language.
 This example shows how to do it in a simple way.

 Consider you have an input - proto file like this: